 Compare Absurd Altitude.

 - In My Ridonculous Race, while in Japan, the Ice Dancers ride the famous Fujiyama coaster at Fujikyu Highland Theme Park.
-The ride to the top is described as going so high that they pass demoiselle cranes, bar headed geese, and 2 people in a hot air balloon.
+The ride to the top is described as going so high that they pass demoiselle cranes, bar-headed geese, and two people in a hot air balloon.

 - One of the Phule's Company books takes place on a world whose hat is really liking roller coasters, with an unfriendly competition between theme parks to build the one with the highest drop.
 Corrupt Politicians pass a law that no coaster can go higher than x off the ground (allegedly for safety reasons but really to preserve one park's claim on being the highest).
 Phule & co. build one bigger anyway - Ain't No Rule that the bottom of the roller coaster's drop has to be above ground, so they build one where the drop ends in an underground tunnel.